mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 7/8 The Glow, Pt.
+2 - The Microphones
+* 1st Listen:

+## 7/7 The Gorillaz - The Gorrilaz
+* Nth Listen: Pretty good

 ## 7/6 Dirty Mind - Prince
 * 1st Listen: Ok